1,000+ Opportunities

 Find similar grantsPage last modified March 11, 2026.
 A 2024 recipient image is referenced.
 Applications for the 2027 program are noted to open July 31, 2026 per the stored record, but specific deadline text was not extractable from the page's rendered content.

 WAM Grant Program is sponsored by Wildflower Association of Michigan (WAM).
-The Wildflower Association of Michigan's (WAM) annual WAM Grant program funds projects that support the WAM mission to recognize, preserve, restore, and re-create the native landscape and to pass on an appreciation and respect for Michigan's native flora.
+The WAM Grant program funds projects that support the WAM mission to educate Michigan's citizens to recognize, preserve, restore, and re-create the native landscape.
+This can include establishing native plant gardens in communities.

 Get alerted about grants like this